bootstrapworld/curriculum/lessons/histograms2/langs/en-us/slides.md

 @image{images/skew-right.png, skew right, 300, "A hill-shaped histogram, with a clump of taller bars on the left side, and smaller bars trailing off to the right"}

 Consider the image on the right: most of the data points are clustered on the left side, and it contains a few unusually high values way off to the right.
-We might describe this histogram by saying that it is _“skewed right, or has high outliers.”_
+But how do we describe this shape, and what does it mean?

-Let's look at some real-world examples of the most common shapes:
+Let's look at some real-world examples of the most common shapes...

 <!--